souhrudhJ/resume-template/README.md

 # resume-template
-Resume template using html and css for college
+Resume template using html and css (college project)